 Over time, a firm’s existing data can become redundant and lead to data decay, such as the employees’ details such as addresses or phone numbers.

-Hence, the firm must ensure that it has a rigorous data team that is very dynamic and keeps a close tab on data accuracy, enhancing the company’s overall growth and performance.
+Hence, the firm must ensure that it has a rigorous data team that is very dynamic and keeps a close tab on data accuracy, enhancing its overall growth and performance.

 How do you check the accuracy of data?